episclera/multipack/packages/multipack/README.md

 `npm run watch:packages` - start `webpack` in watch mode to rebuild packages on each change

+`npm run pre:publish:packages` - Bump version of packages changed since the last release

-`npm run publish:packages` - publish all packages in package registry (npm, yarn ...)
+`npm run publish:packages` - publish packages where the latest version is not present in the registry

 `npm run link:packages` - will installing all packages dependencies and linking any cross-dependencies in each package